lemaniak/ary/README.md

 ```

 if we see our generator we are ready to use it now :)
+##USAGE##

-in order to create a new project just type
+in order to create a new project just create a new folder and type

 ```sh
 $  yo ary
 ```

+this will launch the yeoman generator for us
+then just fill the wizard information and fill

 and follow the wizard once finished we should see a new project with all the basic structure and plugins already configured for us